anontechnology/documentation/docs/libraries.md

 ### Deleting Regulations from the Vault

 To remove a [Regulation](/glossary/regulation), specify the Regulation to be removed.
+A boolean denoting the status of the operation will be returned.

 === "Java"

     ``` java
     // Removing a specific regulation
-    vault.deleteRegulation("GDPR");
+    boolean removed = vault.deleteRegulation("GDPR");
     ```

 === "C#"